Window and Door Glossary

 Sash: The part of the window that holds the glass panes, typically movable in double-hung windows.

-Slider Window: A horizontally sliding operating window.
+Sliding Window: A horizontally sliding operating window.

 • Consists of a main frame section (box), one sash, housing one glass unit, held in by glass stops and one fixed glass unit (one half of window), held in by glass stops.